princekumar2509/multi_page_website/README.md

-# 🌐 NovaWeb – Multi-Page Responsive Website
+# 🌐 PixelCraft – Multi-Page Responsive Website

 A modern, responsive, and professional multi-page website built using **HTML5, CSS3, and JavaScript**.